davecranwell/davecranwell.github.io/_posts/2014-08-27-death-of-gamers.md

 ---
 layout: post
-title: Death of gamers or death of male bonding?
+title: Death of gamers or death of the internet pecking order?
 ---

 @dangolding [recently posted an interesting view on the recent debacle around mysogyny/feminism in gaming](http://dangolding.tumblr.com/post/95985875943/the-end-of-gamers).
 In it he suggests the reason so much vitriol has been directed at the likes of Anita Sarkeesian is because, underneath it all, gamers are conscious that they're no longer unique, and this loss of identity cuts deep.